mandiwise/isotope-posts/readme.txt

 == Changelog ==

+= 2.0.3 =
+* Ensure scripts and styles only load when the shortcode is present (for real this time...)

 = 2.0.2 =
 * Fixed issue with settings array saving incorrectly when plugin options did not exist yet
 * Remove automatic activation for new blogs in multisite